lassebomh/aws-from-http-shortcuts/README.md

 # Testing on a desktop
 `npm run start` runs the example with polyfills for missing functions.
 Variables are polyfilled with environment variables - so set `AWS_SECRET_ACCESS_KEY` and `AWS_ACCESS_KEY_ID` before running.

+# Common mistakes
+ - The order of the url params is critical.
+If it isn't correct it will give you this misleading error: `AuthFailure: AWS was not able to validate the provided access credentials`
+ - All requests require the `Version` url param (as the last param).
+If you're unsure then `Version=2016-11-15` will probably work.